storyfeet/dugi_bialan/works/little_red.md

 is i wei ensa lon mengi, gin gin elio din is i wei din ei gulin ezan da di

-# he entered the house, and using his axe, cut the wolf in two.
+# he entered the house, and , using his axe cut the wolf in two.

+dan gulin ni wei zugo i zan Elenoize i ma ma min.

+# Out from his guts came Elenoize and Granny.

+is muli wei lugin ei mugo delo beba.

+# They all looked at the soup Elenoize had brought.

+go "vin di wei belin ei i delo ni li weli ei mugo ezan", zan Elenoizi wei dugi

+# "Do you think this soup would like some meat", suggested Elenoizi